wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 Note that the registered name is displayed in the Observer.
 This comes from `name: @registered_name` (substituted as `name: Elixir.ConnectFourGame` at compile time).  `ConnectFourGame` is an atom, and uppercase atoms automatically get an `Elixir` prefix.

-CTRL-C twice to get out of iex and commit your changes.
+CTRL-C twice to get out of IEx, and commit your changes.

 {% highlight bash %}
 $ git add . && git commit -m "Add Game module as GenServer"
 {% endhighlight %}

-# The Board Grid
+# Board and Space

 The next thing I'd like to do is print the board grid to make it easier to see the players' moves.
 Well, that means we need a Board module, and probably some Spaces!

 But first, how is this going to work?
 Let's say you've started up the project in IEx.
 Maybe you'll type `ConnectFour.Game.print_board` and expect to see the 7-by-6 grid.
 We'll go with that for now.

 Rather than representing the spaces as an array (or list), each space will be a process.
 Maybe in the future we'll want to implement "Infinite Connect Four" which is not limited to six rows and seven columns.
 In that case, an array might not fit in memory.
 So the Board will need to keep track of the Spaces -- that means it needs to be a Supervisor.

+Create the files, again following the convention that the modules will be named `ConnectFour.Board` and `ConnectFour.space` and live in the `connect_four` directory as `board.ex` and `space.ex`.

 {% highlight bash %}
 $ touch lib/connect_four/board.ex